rbakker96/ft_server/README.md

 </p>

 # ft_server
 ***This is a System Administration subject.
-You will discover Docker and you will set up your first web server.***
+This project is designed to discover Docker and set up my first web server.***

 ---

 ### Project summary

-This topic is intended to introduce you to system administration.
-It will make you aware of the importance of using scripts to automate your tasks.
-For that, you will discover the "docker" technology and use it to install a complete web server.
-This server will run multiples services: Wordpress, phpMyAdmin, and a SQL database.
+This project intended to get introduced to system administration.
+Learning points are to get aware of the importance of using scripts to automate tasks.
+In this case, the "docker" technology is used.
+During this project, a complete web server is the end goal.
+This server will run multiples services: Wordpress, phpMyAdmin, and a SQL-database.

 ---

 ### Technical considerations
+> The project is demanded to comply with the following rules/functionalities.

 - You must set up a web server with Nginx, in only one docker container.
 The container OS must be debian buster.
 - Your web server must be able to run several services at the same time.
 The services will be a WordPress website, phpMyAdmin and MySQL.
 You will need to make sure your SQL database works with the WordPress and phpMyAdmin.